sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 * If a DPU fails to reboot during a switch reboot, the NPU should attempt to recover the DPU and log any errors that occur.

 * In the event of power failure, a power-cycle due to a kernel panic, or any other unknown reason, both the DPU and NPU will undergo an ungraceful reboot.

+* In the event of a DPU reboot failure, a hardware watchdog is needed to monitor and reset the DPU.
+This implementation is vendor-specific.

 ## Test plan ##